 As far as mileage earning goes: for every standard Lyft, Lyft XL, or Lyft Lux ride you take, you’ll earn 1 mile per $1 spent.
 Plus, you’ll earn 2 points per $1 spent on airport rides, making this perk is exceptionally valuable for those that travel for work.

 New Lyft riders will also receive 2 $10 coupons to use on your first 2 rides with Lyft.
 Once you link your SkyMiles and Lyft accounts, the coupons will be automatically applied to your account.
 To make a SkyMiles account, you can create one at delta.com/skymiles.

 Delta miles earned through Lyft will never expire, but cannot be added retroactively.
 Lyft credits and gift cards also do not count toward your SkyMiles, and miles earned with Lyft do not count towards Delta Medallion elite status qualification.

 If you already have a Lyft account, connecting your Lyft and Skymiles accounts is easy:

 - Go to delta.com/lyft

 - Enter your SkyMiles account number and full name associated with the account

-Hot Tip: Did you know Delta miles can be used on a variety of partners — not just on Delta?
-They can be used on Air France/KLM, Aeroflot, Aeromexico and others.
+Hot Tip: Did you know that Delta miles can be used on a variety of partners — not just on Delta?
+They can be used on Air France/KLM, Aeroflot, Aeromexico, and others.
 See our post on the best ways to use your Delta SkyMiles.

 If you’re new to using Lyft, the process is similar: